 COLUMBUS, Ohio — Backers of an Ohio redistricting proposal that's been struggling to grab voter attention want people to know they've united some odd bedfellows.

 The initiative labeled Issue 1 on Tuesday's ballot seeks to overhaul how the state draws legislative districts.

 It's been endorsed by both Ohio State and Michigan fans, by both business and labor groups — and now by groups on both sides of the abortion debate: NARAL Pro-Choice Ohio and Ohio Right to Life.

 The proposal would replace a redistricting system criticized for fostering gerrymandering by the majority party with a process described as more fair, bipartisan and transparent.

-The new plan establishes a seven-member commission made up of the governor, secretary of state, auditor and four legislative appointees to draw the lines.
+A seven-member commission of the governor, secretary of state, auditor and four legislative appointees would draw district boundaries.
 Two minority-party votes would be needed to adopt a 10-year legislative map.
-Without them, the majority could draw only a short-term map.